jdlee022/Phil/README.md

 ## Description
 Phil is a web application for people who love discussing and learning about philosophy.
 Featuring a discussion form where users can register for an account, login, create new posts, and comment on existing posts, as well as an Explore page that provides users with a brief history of Western Philosophy, and a Challenge page that puts users knowledge of philosophy to the test.

+Note: The discussion threads used to populate the forum were borrowed from forum.philosophynow.com - you can find the original posts and their authors by searching the post text on their site.

 ## Team

 Jon Lee